-To run the Sitecore container upgrade process, you must prepare the following requirements:
+Before you run the Sitecore container upgrade process:

 - Download and extract the Sitecore Container Deployment package.
-This package contains the Sitecore upgrade Docker Compose files and Sitecore Kubernetes specification files for each Sitecore topology. - Specify the environment variables. - Prepare the Sitecore license file.
+This package contains the Sitecore upgrade Docker compose files and the Sitecore Kubernetes specification files for each Sitecore topology. - 2.
+Specify the environment variables. - 3.
+Specify the Sitecore license file in the environment variables. - 4.
+On the Sitecore instance that you are upgrading from, go to the Sitecore Launchpad, select Control Panel, and in the Database section, select Clean up databases.